george-gca/bracis_2023_srcaps/pages/introduction.md

 </Footnotes>

 <!--
-most well-known depiction of such a technique is shown here

-CSI

 The most well-known depiction of such a technique is shown here.
 In this scene from the TV show CSI, the investigators are able to zoom in on a reflection on a person's glasses and enhance the image to the point where they can read an information and gather new intel.
 Although this is a fictional scene, it is a good example of the expectations that people have regarding the capabilities of image processing techniques.
 -->